Gwladus Ddu

-Gwladus Ddu, ("Gwladus the Dark Eyes"), full name Gwladus ferch Llywelyn (died 1251) was a member of the Royal House of Gwynedd.
+Gwladus Ddu, (lit.
+'Gwladus the Black'), or Gwladus ferch Llywelyn (died 1251) was a member of the House of Aberffraw.
 She was a daughter of Llywelyn the Great of Gwynedd and probably Joan Plantagenet, Lady of Wales, the only known illegitimate daughter of John, King of England.
-Gwladus Ddu married two Marcher lords.
+Gwladus Ddu married two marcher lords, namely Reginald de Braose and Ralph de Mortimer.

-Sources differ as to whether Gwladus was Llywelyn's legitimate daughter by his wife Joan or an illegitimate daughter by his longterm mistress Tangwystl Goch, daughter of Llywarch Goch and whilst she is widely regarded to be the daughter of Joan, this may be problematic when considering the date of Llywelyn and Joan’s marriage (around 1204-05) and the date of Gwladus’ first marriage (1215).
-Gwladus is recorded in Brut y Tywysogion as having died at Windsor in 1251.
+Sources differ as to whether Gwladus was Llywelyn's legitimate daughter by his wife Joan or an illegitimate daughter by his longterm mistress Tangwystl ferch Llywarch Goch, the daughter of Llywarch Goch, and whilst she is widely regarded to be the daughter of Joan, this may be problematic when considering the date of Llywelyn and Joan's marriage (around 1204 or 1205) and the date of Gwladus' first marriage (about 1215).
+Gwladus is recorded in the Brut y Tywysogion as having died at Windsor in 1251.

 Marriage

 Gwladus married firstly, Reginald de Braose, Lord of Brecon and Abergavenny in about 1215.
-After Reginald's death in 1228, she was probably the sister recorded as accompanying Dafydd ap Llywelyn to London in 1229.
+After Reginald's death in 1228, she may have been the sister recorded as accompanying Dafydd ap Llywelyn to London in 1229.

 She married secondly, Ralph de Mortimer of Wigmore in about June 1230.
 Ralph died in 1246, and their son, Roger de Mortimer, inherited the lordship.

 Children

 Gwladus had at least three sons and a daughter with her second husband Ralph de Mortimer.
-The current English royal family claims descent from Llywelyn the Great through this line via their son Roger.
+The current British royal family claims descent from Llywelyn the Great through this line via their ancestor Roger Mortimer.